uo bar

 Service, Leadership, and Community Engagement.
 I am very active in campus and professional leadership (including serving as UO's Associate Vice Provost for Undergraduate Research and Distinguished Scholarships [2016-2020] & Vice President of the American Association of Physical Anthropologists [2016-2018]).

-I currently serve on the Editorial Committee of Annual Review of Anthropology and am the President of the Human Biology Association.
+I recently served on the Editorial Committee of Annual Review of Anthropology (2019-2023) and as the President of the Human Biology Association (2022-2024).
 I was one of the founders of Oregon's Corona Corps, which provided contact tracing and support to Lane County and the State of Oregon.
 And, I was co-organizer (with Siobhain McGuinness) of the 2017 March for Science in New Orleans; the event was estimated to have had ~7000 attendees.

 Much of my research and teaching addresses social determinants of health and I am committed personally and professionally to reducing global inequities.
 I am also deeply invested in the health and well-being of my community and state, partnering with a variety of local organizations (e.g., Huerto de la Familia, Black Thistle Street Aid, and HIV Alliance) to increase health care access